-If you are on an approved leave of absence, you may continue your health plan(s) and Health Care Flexible Spending Account coverage for up to one year while on an approved leave, by paying the biweekly premium and/or contribution amounts directly to the County.
+If you are on an approved leave of absence, you may continue your health plan(s) and Health Care Flexible Spending Account coverage for up to one year while on an approved leave, by paying the biweekly premium and/or contribution amounts directly to the County or the County's Direct Bill services third-party administrator.

-While you are on an approved paid or unpaid medical or Pregnancy Disability Leave, or on certain Family and Medical Leave Act (FMLA) leaves to care for sick family members, including California Family Rights Act (CFRA) leaves to bond with your newborn child, your department will continue to contribute the amount it normally pays toward some or all of your health plan premium(s) for a number of pay periods, providing that you make timely premium copayments as required.
+While you are on an approved paid or unpaid medical or Pregnancy Disability Leave, or on certain Family and Medical Leave Act (FMLA) leaves to care for sick family members, including California Family Rights Act (CFRA) leaves to bond with your newborn child, your department will continue to contribute the amount it normally pays toward some or all of your health plan premium(s) for a number of pay periods as bargained by your bargaining unit, providing that you make timely premium copayments as required.

 To continue coverage once your County contributions end, or if the County contribution is less than the cost of your premiums, you must make biweekly premium payments directly to the County's Direct Bill services third-party administrator.
 Their contact information can be found on the back cover of this book.